-The MPhil and MRes degree may be examined by thesis only or by the undertaking of a thesis in addition to formal 'sit-down' exams, coursework, projects, reports, seminars and essays.
+The MPhil and MRes degree may be examined by thesis only or by a combination of thesis, exams, coursework, projects, reports, seminars and essays.

-The thesis must be a connected account of work written by the candidate, and must comply with the General and Special Regulations for the particular MPhil/MRes programme.
+Your thesis must be a connected account of work, and must comply with the General and Special Regulations for the particular MPhil/MRes programme.

 Statutes and Ordinances: Chapter VII: Degrees, Diplomas, and Other Qualifications.

-Candidates need to submit two copies of the thesis in typescript and in durable binding with their name clearly marked on the front cover.
-They will need to include the following in the thesis:
+You must submit two typed copies of the thesis in durable binding with your name clearly marked on the front cover.

-- Where appropriate, a Statement of Length saying that the dissertation does not exceed the word limit for the respective degree committee.
+- Where appropriate, a Statement of Length stating that the thesis does not exceed the word limit for the respective Degree Committee.

-Candidates may also submit with the thesis unconnected or unrelated work which has been published and may be considered by the examiners at their discretion.
+Unconnected or unrelated work which has previously been published can be submitted along with the thesis - and may be considered by the examiners at their discretion.

 You will be have a date and time by which your thesis must be submitted to your Degree Committee - see below